Illinois State University Scholarships

 Freshmen from traditionally underrepresented groups or first-generation college students who have overcome hardship in achieving their academic goals with a minimum 3.0 GPA (4.0 scale) and a 1200 SAT (or equivalent ACT) are invited to apply for this highly competitive award.
 This scholarship is valued at a minimum of $6,000 and is renewable up to four years.

 Five McLean County students will win four years of free tuition based on the student’s leadership, community service, and civic engagement in this county.
 Available to new freshmen, each of these scholarships carries a present-day value of $50,000.

-New freshmen students who have a parent or grandparent that graduated from Illinois State will receive a $500 scholarship each year for up to four years.
+New freshmen students who have a parent or grandparent that attended Illinois State will receive a $500 scholarship each year for up to four years.

 More options >

 First-time Illinois State students with a minimum 3.5 GPA and 24 college credit hours completed at another collegiate institution are automatically awarded the Transfer Scholarship.
 This award is valued up to $3,000.

 New transfer students who have a parent or grandparent that attended Illinois State will receive a $500 scholarship each year for up to four years.

 Students who meet the Transfer Student Scholarship criteria and are a member of Phi Theta Kappa Honor Society are eligible for this award.
 This award is valued at $500 per year and renewable for up to two years.